markgw/pimlico/docs/setup_guide.rst

     tar -zxf tarball.tar.gz
     rm tarball.tar.gz

-Now you've got the basic Pimlico codebase almost ready to use.
 Depending on what you want to do with Pimlico, you'll also need to fetch dependencies.
-Let's start by getting the basic dependencies that are needed, regardless of what module types you're using.
+Let's start by getting the basic dependencies that will be needed regardless of what module types you use.

     cd pimlico/lib/python
     make core

 System-wide configuration
 =========================
-Pimlico needs you to have specified certain parameters regarding your local system.
-In particular, it needs to know where to put output files as it executes.
-These settings are given in a config file in your home directory and apply to all Pimlico pipelines you run.
+Pimlico needs you to specify certain parameters regarding your local system.
+It needs to know where to put output files as it executes.
+Settings are given in a config file in your home directory and apply to all Pimlico pipelines you run.
 Note that Pimlico will make sure that different pipelines don't interfere with each other's output (provided you give them different names).

-There are two locations you need to specify: short-term and long-term storage.
-These could be in the same place &ndash; just two different subdirectories of the same directory.
-However, depending on your system setup, it can be very useful to distinguish them.
-The short-term store should be on a local disk (not NFS) that's as fast as possible to write to.
-It needs to be large enough to store output between pipeline stages, though if necessary you could delete output from earlier stages as you go along.
-The long-term store is where things are typically put at the end of a pipeline.
+There are two locations you need to specify: **short-term** and **long-term storage**.
+These could be just two subdirectories of the same directory.
+However, it can be useful to distinguish them.

+The **short-term store** should be on a local disk (not NFS) that's as fast as possible to write to.
+It needs to be large enough to store output between pipeline stages (though if necessary you could delete output from earlier stages as you go along).

+The **long-term store** is where things are typically put at the end of a pipeline.
 It therefore doesn't need to be super-fast to access, but you may want it to be in a location that gets backed up, so you don't lose your valuable output.